mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 primitives (AND gates, NOT gates, etc) that TaMaRa can process, particularly, that it can generate voter circuits in.
 Then, TaMaRa can be run, after which the design can be lowered to FPGA primitives or ASIC standard cells.
 TaMaRa currently also requires the user to run the `splitcells` and `splitnets` commands before it is invoked to split apart multi-bit buses and cells, which are not yet directly supported.
+These additional requirements may introduce a slight area overhead, but it would be possible to eliminate them in the future through better algorithm design.

 == Implementation
 Over the course of this thesis, TaMaRa was successfully written from the ground up as a Yosys plugin.
 This